30+ Best Things to do In New Zealand – 2022

 Recommended by The Travelling Tom

 If I could recommend one place to visit in New Zealand, it would be Milford Sound!
 It’s simply one of the most beautiful must see places in New Zealand!

 Suggested by HH Lifestyle Travel

-Famous for its peach-coloured sand dunes and wild tussock grass, this remote hike is truly a way to see unspoilt New Zealand.
+Famous for its peach-coloured sand dunes and wild tussock grass, this remote hike is truly a way to see unspoiled New Zealand.

 3. Try Kava